 Explores and considers behavior management theories and techniques.
 Recognition of behavior difficulties, consideration of behavior assessment devices and application of behavior management systems applicable to whole class and individual students will be provided.

 GE-617.
-Assisting in the General Education.
+Assisting Students with Special Needs in the General Education Classroom.
 3 Credits.

 Techniques and considerations to facilitate learning for all students will be explored.
 Examination of inclusionary learning theories such as differentiated instruction and universal instructional design will be emphasized.
 Course content will include adaptation of the learning environment, developing supports for special needs students using a collaborative approach and knowledge of in-class support methods.